wlaforest/KafkaGeoDemo/README.md

 to make the routes draw more rapidly so its more to watch in the user interface.
 The geo hash is calculated using the geo_geohash() UDF in the geo library found in the [KSQLGeo](https://github.com/wlaforest/KSQLGeo) repo.

-This data is then served up to a webapp built using the javascript mapping library Leaflet through an event rest service that sits in front of Kafka ([KafkaEventService](https://github.com/wlaforest/KafkaEventService).
+This data is then served up to a webapp built using the javascript mapping library Leaflet through an event rest service ([KafkaEventService](https://github.com/wlaforest/KafkaEventService)) that sits in front of Kafka.
 The KafkaEventService is a vert.x web app and, in addition to proxying access to Kafka events via SSE, it allows you to serve up static content (in this case the demo app).
 The web app interface allows one to define shapes on the map that represent geo fences.
 Those geo fences are sent to the KafkaEventService which publishes them into a Kafka topic.
 The geo_fence